Yidi0213/AnaLighter/README.md

 ## How we built AnaLighter
 We built AnaLighter in JavaScript and used JSON to build the Chrome extension.
 For the machine learning part, we utilized Microsoft's Azure API.

+## How to Use?
+Download all files in the github into a single local directory.
+Then open _chrome://extensions/_ in chrome.
+Make sure developer mode is on, and click _load unpacked_.
+After that, there should be AnaLighter log in the right up chrome extension lists.
+Click it and you are ready to use!